 Constructing long-term continuous time series of ice-shelf height change from multiple satellite altimeters.

 Figure: Representation of our multi-referenced time series approach.
 (Left) individual time series of cumulative change.
 (Right) diagram representing the matrix formed with the time series on the left (one time series per row).
 From top to bottom is depicted the process of forming single-grid-cell frequency-average time series.

 Checkout our paper in Remote Sensing of Environment

 Geophysical Data Analysis

-Large-scale processing, statistical modeling and time series analysis applied to Earth observations.
+Large-scale analysis and statistical modeling applied to Earth observations.

 Multi-mission satellite altimetry to investigate long-term trends and variability in Antarctic ice-shelf thickness.

-Satellite altimeter-derived sea surface gradient and shipborne gravity for an integrated marine gravity field.
+Satellite-derived sea surface gradients and shipborne gravimetry for an integrated marine gravity field.